 - once admitted to the Import Institution, continues to demonstrate satisfactory academic progress at the Import Institution; and

-- has not reached his/her 25th birthday by the first day of classes of the academic year for which the TEP scholarship is sought.
+- has not reached their 25th birthday by the first day of classes of the academic year for which the TEP scholarship is sought.

-Eligible Employees are Faculty or Professional Staff Members who have at least five years of consecutive full-time service with the Academy of Natural Sciences of Drexel University prior to the first day of classes for the term for which a Tuition Exchange scholarship is sought.
-For Employees who were employed full-time at the Academy prior to 2012, service begins on July 1, 2012, the official partnership begin date between the Academy and Drexel University.
+Eligible Employees are Professional Staff Members who have at least five (5) years of consecutive full-time service with Drexel University prior to the first day of classes for the term for which a Tuition Exchange scholarship is sought.
 Approved sabbaticals and approved leaves of absence will be counted toward years of employment.

-Full-Time Employee is an employee who is regularly scheduled to work 40 hours per week or 100 percent appointment.
+Full-Time Employee is an employee who is regularly scheduled to work forty (40) hours per week or 100 percent appointment.